Institute of Behavioral Science Room 327

 Boulder, CO 80309-0483

-Faculty, Center for the Study and Prevention of Violence
+Affiliate, Center for the Study and Prevention of Violence

 Prevention Research; Life-Span Development; Intergenerational Mechanisms; Gene-Environment Interplay; Substance Abuse; Crime and Delinquency; Research Methods